Once you have $100,000 or more to invest, it’s time to pay close attention to where you put those funds.

 Invest $100,000 in the stock market

 While real estate often provides the most stable form of investing, stocks certainly shouldn’t be ignored.
 Although the market ebbs and flows, so far it always goes back up.

 However, when the market is near it’s peak, you’re left with a dilemma – while it could certainly keep going up, it has the likely possibility of dropping by 10-20%.

 How do you combat this?
-Here are two ways:
+Here are a few ways:

 The key to stable returns in the stock market is to diversify your portfolio across a variety of US stocks, international stocks, and bonds.
 While you can attempt to develop this diversified portfolio on your own, it will get expensive fast.